-If you tuned into the early coverage of the 2020 Masters and watched the Amen Corner stream, then you were treated to a surprise: former Masters champion Sandy Lyle wearing suspenders at Augusta National Golf Club.
+If you tuned into the early coverage of the 2021 Masters and watched the online streams, then you were treated to a surprise: former Masters champion Sandy Lyle wearing suspenders at Augusta National Golf Club.

 No belt.
 Just suspenders.

-Lyle, who makes the Masters his only tournament golf on a worldwide stage, explained after his Thursday round why he chose to wear suspenders this week.
+Lyle, who makes the Masters his only tournament golf on a worldwide stage, explained after his Thursday round in 2020 why he chose to wear suspenders.

 "Well, it started off a few months ago," he said.
 "I had my work trousers on and I had a lot of tools in my work trousers.
 And what happens with the weight, it almost starts to fall down and the shirt comes out.

 "I have a big problem when I'm out on the golf course swinging the golf club: very long torso, shirt comes out.
 I've got rubber things inside here to stop the shirt coming out, and when I wear braces (suspenders), the shirt doesn't come out, so that's it.

 "I don't use it for a fashion parade; I do it because I am so fed up with my shirts coming out and coming down here and constantly having to tuck it in."